alptugan/Slidev_Presentations/week02_cod_207/pages/assignment.md

 2. ⏫ Upload the sketch to your openProcessing account.
 3. ❗Submit the openprocessing link.
 4. ❗Submit the sketch source code as zip file as well.
-5. 📖 Read the sections Cartesian Coordinates and Color from the book.
+5. 📖 Read pg:25-26 (Drawing Order)
+6. 📺 Watch the video.
+You can use the same code in openprocessing web editor.
+You don't have to use p5js editor.